 At Glenfrome Primary school we use the Internet on a regular basis as part of our learning.
-To be able to deal with the rewards and risks associated with this, we teach E-Safety as part of our ICT and PSHE curriculum.
+To be able to deal with the rewards and risks associated with this, we teach Online Safety as part of our Computing and PSHE curriculum.

-We have regular activities based around E-safety and posters around the school, reminding us how we are responsible to keep ourselves safe.
-Information about upcoming E-Safety open evenings will follow on this site and in the Newsletter.
-Below you can find links to online E-Safety resources.
-Click on them to find out more.
+We have regular activities based around online safety and posters around the school, reminding us how we are responsible to keep ourselves safe.

 Staying safe at home